danielwang/aemo-gel-site/docs/guides/roles/graphic-designer.md

 import Foundation from '../foundation'

-> Graphic designers creates graphical content for either AEMO website or the product produced by AEMO project teams.
-GEL system can provide elements that are required for the creation of these assets by using the color palette, typography and design components.
+> Create contents for AEMO websites or products for AEMO projects using elements that are required for the creation of these assets by using the color palette, typography and design components

 ## Design foundations